JAMF is the software which manages the School's Supported Macs. This page explains what it does, and why.

 macOS updates

-JAMF does not force these immediately, except for critical security updates.
+JAMF does not force these immediately, unless they're critical security updates.
 Updates can be delayed or scheduled for a convenient time.

 New major versions of macOS are not made available immediately, as the University must first test them for compatibility with its systems.